Java Database Connectivity: Functionality

-Update statements such as INSERT, UPDATE and DELETE return an update count that indicates how many rows were affected in the database.
+Update statements such as INSERT, UPDATE and DELETE return an update count indicating the number of rows affected in the database as an integer.
 These statements do not return any other information.

 Query statements return a JDBC row result set.
 The row result set is used to walk over the result set.
 Individual columns in a row are retrieved either by name or by column number.
 There may be any number of rows in the result set.
 The row result set has metadata that describes the names of the columns and their types.